splunk/public-o11y-docs/sp-oncall/mobile/mobile-app-home-page.rst

     :width: 100%
     :alt: Select Take Shift to take a team mate's shift.

-Scheduled Overrides: Finally, at the bottom of the Home Page you will see your teams scheduled overrides.
+Scheduled overrides: Finally, at the bottom of the Home Page you will see your teams scheduled overrides.
 By selecting :guilabel:`View All` you can view your teammates overrides, you can create a new override for yourself, and you can take an unassigned override.
-For more on Scheduled Overrides, see :ref:`mobile-app-schedule-scheduled-overrides`.
+For more on Scheduled overrides, see :ref:`mobile-sched-overrides`.

 .. image:: /_images/spoc/mob-home5.png